Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The bulbs must be cured before you can store and use them.
 Cure them by hanging them in a cool, dark place that is not humid.
 Curing will take about two weeks.
 Your garlic is ready when the wrappers are dry like paper and the roots are dry.
 Brush off excess soil, but do not clean completely until you are ready to use the cloves.

-Be sure to save your biggest and best cloves to plant for next year’s crop!
+Be sure to save your biggest and best cloves to plant in the fall for next year’s crop.

 After you have cured your garlic, cut off the roots and the stems.
 If you are storing soft-neck garlic, you may want to leave the foliage so that you can braid it and hang your bulbs.
 Alternatively, you can store your bulbs in baskets or hanging in mesh bags.
 Storage should be in a cool, dry place that is 50°F to 60°F. Do not store your garlic in your refrigerator which is too cold.